-1 Research Paper: Each student will write a final research paper (minimum 1,500 words) on a topic related to the course's topics, readings, and discussions.
-The students will choose the topic for the paper in consultation with the instructor, and there will be stated and fixed deadlines for submitting topic, outline, and final version of the paper (see class calendar for dates).
-The research paper will be evaluated based on the student's comprehension of the material, degree of independent and critical thinking, and ability to communicate the material clearly.
+Final Paper: Each student will write a final paper (minimum 1,500 words).
+The prompt for the paper will be published on Canvas, and will relate to the topics, readings, and discussions covered in the second part of the course.
+The paper will be evaluated based on the student's comprehension of the material, degree of independent and critical thinking, and ability to communicate the material clearly.

-The reflection notes and the research paper must be typed, double-spaced with one-inch margins, 12 pt Times New Roman.
+The reflection notes and the papers must be typed, double-spaced with one-inch margins, 12 pt Times New Roman.
 Please also include your name and the date you hand in the assignment.
 Each note is to be uploaded onto the course's e-learning site in Canvas.
 You can log in and find the course web page here: elearning.ufl.edu.
 The notes will be graded electronically, and returned to you electronically.